The Prodigy: Always Outnumbered, Never Outgunned (2001–2004)

-In 2005, they released a compilation, Their Law: The Singles 1990–2005, which spawned a single containing new remixes of the songs "Out of Space" ("Audio Bullys Remix") and "Voodoo People" (the "Pendulum Remix").
-The artwork represented drawn versions of the front covers of the "Out of Space" and "Voodoo People" single releases.
+In 2005, the band released a compilation Their Law: The Singles 1990–2005, which spawned a single containing new remixes of the songs "Out of Space" ("Audio Bullys Remix") and "Voodoo People" (the "Pendulum Remix").
 The latter was also followed by a music video filmed in Romford Market, Essex, which featured on the DVD release of the compilation.
 Sharky, the group's only female member, is shown running and winning the race depicted in the video.
-Also in 2005, the song "You'll be Under my Wheels" from the Always Outnumbered, Never Outgunned album was added to the soundtrack of Need for Speed: Most Wanted.
+Also in 2005 the song "You'll be Under my Wheels" from the Always Outnumbered, Never Outgunned album was added to the soundtrack of Need for Speed: Most Wanted.
 The cover artwork included an extended essay by band biographer Martin James.

 The Prodigy's first two albums, 1992's Experience and 1994's Music for the Jilted Generation, were re-released in expanded, deluxe editions on 4 August 2008.
 As well as being remastered, the new packages featured a bonus disc including mixes, rarities, and live tracks.
 The two albums also featured expanded artwork in addition to the new musical content.

 About the re-release process, Howlett said, "We didn't actually want to do the Greatest Hits, we were ready to start our new record—until the record company pointed out that it was in the contract.
 But then we got into it, and tried to be creative with it as much as [we could].
 And, you know, we ended up being really proud of it.
 You have to have a different brain when you're doing a record like that.
 It's more about [saying] 'this is your achievement'; I could hold in one hand all the records we've released, so that was cool.
 We're moving on now, and getting on with the new record.